Cal-CS-61A-Staff/course_deploy/README.md

 For performance reasons, the Dart server is only used for the build queue and the PR subdomains.
 The deployed site is hosted by Caddy.

+If for some reason you need to restart the build server manually, run:

+    sudo service course_deploy restart